How Many Xanax is a Felony?

 The Addictive Nature of Xanax

 It’s important to note that while Xanax has therapeutic benefits its use comes with potential risks and drawbacks.
-Because of its sedative and potentially habit-forming nature, Xanax is usually prescribed for short-term use to minimize the risk of dependence and withdrawal.
+Because of its sedative and potentially habit-forming nature, Xanax is usually prescribed for short-term use to minimize the risk of addiction and withdrawal.

 Prolonged or excessive use of Xanax can lead to tolerance, physical and psychological dependence, and withdrawal symptoms upon discontinuation.
 Therefore, the Xanax dosage is prescribed by a medical professional who carefully evaluates the individual’s needs and tailors the treatment plan accordingly.